humbertodias/docker-bennugd-compiler/README.md

 ## 🚀 How to Use

-Mount your project directory and run the desired build command.
-Below are examples for each SDL version and target.
+Mount your project directory and run the desired build command. eg:

 #### BennuGD 1.x